Indiana Commission for Continuing Legal Education

 Attorney Joy Tolbert provides staff assistance and support to the Commission on issues of specialization.

 In the area of mediation, the Commission determines which mediators should be eligible for registration on the list of Court Approved Mediators.
 The original registry, published in 1997, had listings for 235 civil mediators and 110 domestic relations mediators.
-The Commission now has listings for 650 civil mediators and 670 domestic relations mediators.
+The Commission now has listings for approximately 600 civil mediators and approximately 600 domestic relations mediators.
 Each of these mediators has a continuing mediation education requirement, which the Commission also regulates.

 The Commission office has gone from one staff member in 1986 (Anne Davidson) to six.
-It now includes four administrative assistants (Pam Bush, Lana James, Garrett Dickerson and Elizabeth Fullen); an office manager (Anne Davidson); and an attorney for specialization (Joy Tolbert).
+It now includes four administrative assistants (Pam Bush, Lana James, Garrett Dickerson and Therese Meilinger); an office manager (Anne Davidson); and an attorney for specialization and other legal duties (Joy Tolbert).

 The Commission still has eleven members, but has added a liaison from the Judges’ ADR Committee of the Judicial Conference (the Honorable David Avery, the current Chair of that Committee).
 Commission members are appointed by the Indiana Supreme Court from around the state.
 The Supreme Court has demonstrated its commitment to practice, geographic, racial and gender diversity through its Commission appointments.
 The Commission even has two non-attorney members: Howard Mzumara, PhD, a university professor and psychometrician and Catherine Springer, the former Education Director for the Indiana Judicial Center.